yewin-mm/spring-boot-docker-sample/README.md

   * here, you can get your application image id by typing `docker images`.

 * If you get exception error for successful running application, or if you want to check your application inside container, <br>
- you can either go inside into container and see logs, folder, etc. Every application has own containers.
+ you can either go inside into container for seeing logs, jar file as your path, folder, etc. Every application has own containers.
 * To go inside your application container
   * Type
       ```sh
       docker exec -it {container_id} /bin/sh
   * here, you can get your application container id by typing `docker ps`.
-If container is not up (not running), you can't go inside container.
+  * If container is not up (not running), you can't go inside container.
-  * here, you can leave inside docker container by typing `exit`.
+  * here, you can leave inside docker container by typing `exit` inside container.

 * Read `Dockerfile` again under application folder path carefully and see the comment in there.